artur-nasiadek/Power-Platform-Projects/Foreign Words Dictionary/README.md

 The toggle in the header of the screen gives the user an option to switch the base word with the translation, so the user can translate in the 'opposite direction'.

 <p><b>Transcript word</b><p>
 <p>Here the user can utilize speech-to-text feature.
-The transcribed word is added to the list and saved in the Dataverse.
-By clicking a word in the list the 'Add new word' sceen will be dispalyed with the clicked word as the word to translate.
-Then the user can provide missing details manually or use AI option.,
+After a word is recorded a Power Automate flow runs it through AssemblyAI.
+The output, transcribed word, is added to the list and saved in the Dataverse.
+By clicking a word in the list the 'Add new word' screen is dispalyed with the clicked word as the word to translate.
+Then the user can provide missing details manually or use the AI option.
 I personally use this feature mainly while reading a book.
 It is more convenient just to record a list of new words instead of having to type them in.</p>

 <img src="/Foreign Words Dictionary/Images/TranscriptionsScreen.jpg" width="200">